mattermost/docs/source/administration/overview-tech.md

 ## Components

-Following installation, Mattermost state is stored in three places:
+Following installation, Mattermost state is stored in two places, a **system configuration** file and the **Mattermost database**.

-### 1) Executable file

-Mattermost runs off this single executable file located in `bin/platform`.
-You can query its version with `platform -version`.

-### 2) Configuration file
+### System Configuration File

-This file, located in `bin/config.json` stores Mattermost system settings.
+This file, located in `config/config.json` stores Mattermost system settings.
 This file should be backed up before any upgrade or migration attempt.

-### 3) Database
+### Mattermost Database

 The Mattermost database set up during installation stores user and system data.
 This database is versioned and the Mattermost server has two requirements for the database version: